barumau/pandunia/engli/kanun.md

 ### 3.1.
 Modifying a noun

 An adjective is a word that adds a particular quality for a noun.
-In Pandunia, an adjective is a modifier that is before a noun.
+In Pandunia, adjectives typically end in **-i** and their place is before a noun.

 **novi kar**
 – new car(s)